Try These Breathing Techniques For A Happy And Calm Mind

 By breathing slowly, you are taking in more air and creating more space for focus.

-While your thoughts might at first be jumbled, continue to breath deeply and erase these thoughts through your breath.
+While your thoughts might at first be jumbled, continue to breathe deeply and erase these thoughts through your breath.

 Try to find a point of consciousness to focus on, or even a nice colour or image.
 Practice this for 5-10 minutes a day to start out.
 You can even add relaxing music to add to your experience.
 Practice will increase your mental ability and meditative state!